mwarning/KadNode/README.md

     Bind the web server to this local port (Default: 8053).

   * `--auth-gen-keys`
     Generate a secret/public key pair.

+  * `--auth-add-pkey` *[<pat>:]<pkey>*
-Use the public key to resolve the node.
+    Associate a public key with any value id that matches the pattern.
+    Used to verify that the other side has the secret key.
+    This option can occur multiple times.

+  * `--auth-add-skey` *[<pat>:]<skey>*
+    Associate a secret key with any value id that matches the pattern.
+    Used to prove the ownership of the domain.
+    This option can occur multiple times.

   * `--mode` *protocol*
     Enable IPv4 or IPv6 mode for the DHT (Default: ipv4).